 If you believe that your neighbour should also be liable for this charge, please provide full details and we will investigate this matter.

 9. Who can I contact for more information?

-For more information about s36 charges give our customer services team a call on toll free number 0508 800 800 or email email@example.com
+For any further enquiries relating to your Section 36 invoice please give our customer services team a call on toll free 0508 800 800 during normal business hours or email email@example.com